Our volunteers, our ambassadors

 What could you do?

-Activities and Group Volunteer - Lyde Green
+Activities and Group Volunteer: Lyde Green

-We are looking to recruit a new volunteer to support our Lyde Green group in South Glos.
-The group takes place weekly with 2 cohorts that meet bi-weekly.
-The group takes place on acWednesday afternoon and does a range of activities to support with stroke recovery and wellbeing.
+We are looking to recruit a new volunteer to support our Lyde Green group.
+The group which takes place weekly on a Wednesday afternoon needs someone who is friendly and encouraging to support with with stroke recovery and wellbeing.
+To find out more please look at the attached role description and to apply complete the online Application form at the bottom of the page:

-Activities and Group Volunteer Role Description -Lyde Green
+Lyde Green Group Volunteer - Role Description

-Activities and Group Volunteer - Portway
+Activities and Group Volunteer: Bedminster

-We are looking to recruit a new volunteer to support our Portway group in Shirehampton.
-The group which takes place weekly on a Thursday afternoon needs someone who is friendly and encouraging to support with physical activities such as Skittles as well as other activities and games to aid physical and cognitive recovery, to rebuild confidence.
+We are looking to recruit a new volunteer to support our Bedminster group.
+The group which takes place weekly on a Thursday morning and needs someone who is friendly and encouraging to support with with stroke recovery and wellbeing.
+To find out more please look at the attached role description and to apply complete the online Application form at the bottom of the page:

-Activities and Group Volunteer Role Description - Portway.
+Bedminster - Group Volunteer - Role Description

 Bristol Stroke Cafe Volunteer

-Bristol Stroke Cafe Volunteer - Role Description
+Bristol Stroke Cafe - Volunteer

 Other ways you can support through Volunteering: